Gravity mediated entanglement between light beams as a table-top test of quantum gravity: Results

 \subsection{Path integral description}

-The original GME protocol assumed Newtonian gravitational action-at-a-distance, but to make the locality of the gravitational field present, a manifestly Lorentz covariant approach using path integrals~\cite{Rosenfelder2012} known from quantum field theory was first invoked by Brukner et al~\cite{Brukner_2022}.
-We will adopt this treatment due to its freedom of choice in inserting the desired ingredients coupling to each other gravitationally via the action.
-Given that the internal degree of freedom is entangled with the output spatial mode, the time evolution operators can be expressed as $U_{i\rightarrow f}=\sum_{\sigma}\ket{\sigma}\bra{\sigma}\otimes U^{\sigma}_{i\rightarrow f}$ where $U^{\sigma}_{i\rightarrow f}$ is defined from the initial and final total states $\ket{\Psi^{i,f}}$ of the system and fields.
-Here we have assumed that the field and the systems are not entangled with each other at the beginning and end of the protocol.
-We use the assumptions in Ref.~\cite{Brukner_2022}, that is $(1)$ gravity is weak, $(2)$ the beam splitter does not couple to the gravitational field and the beam splitter action is only correlated with the spatial motion of the polarisation state, $(3)$ stationary phase approximation (no loop corrections) and $(4)$ second stationary phase approximation and orthogonality of spatial states of the different branches.
+The original GME protocol assumed Newtonian gravitational action-at-a-distance, but to make the locality of the gravitational field present, a manifestly Lorentz covariant approach using path integrals~\cite{Rosenfelder2012} known from quantum field theory was first invoked by Christodoulou et al~\cite{Brukner_2022}.
+We will adopt this treatment due to its freedom of choice in inserting the desired ingredients coupling to each other gravitationally via the action, further details are given in their paper.
+Given that the internal degree of freedom is entangled with the output spatial mode, the time evolution operators is expressed as $U_{i\rightarrow f}=\sum_{\sigma}\ket{\sigma}\bra{\sigma}\otimes U^{\sigma}_{i\rightarrow f}$ where $U^{\sigma}_{i\rightarrow f}$ is defined from the initial and final total states $\ket{\Psi^{i,f}}$ of the system and fields.
+Here it is assumed that the field and the systems are not entangled with each other at the beginning and end of the protocol.
+The assumptions from Ref.~\cite{Brukner_2022} are invoked, that is $(1)$ gravity is weak, $(2)$ the beam splitter does not couple to the gravitational field and the beam splitter action is only correlated with the spatial motion of the polarisation state, $(3)$ stationary phase approximation (no loop corrections) and $(4)$ second stationary phase approximation and orthogonality of spatial states of the different branches.
 Then the unitary time-evolution operator corresponding to a polarisation configuration $\sigma$ evaluates to $U^{\sigma}_{i\rightarrow f}\propto \exp{\left(\frac{iS^{\sigma}}{\hbar}\right)}\ket{\Psi^f}\bra{\Psi^i}$, where $S^{\sigma}$ is the joint on-shell action.
 There exists a decomposition of the action into $S=S_0+S_{\mathcal{F}}$ with $S_0$ serving as a global phase coincident for all internal degree of freedom configurations $\sigma$ and a phase which depends on the field mediation $S_{\mathcal{F}}$.
-The phase can then be expressed as:
+Finally, the phase is expressed as~\cite{Brukner_2022}: